 Preparing students for kindergarten and a joy of learning requires a balance of skills, including: intellectual, academic, creative, social and emotional.

-We engage our students in literacy, writing, science, artistic expression, coding, math and engineering, through hands-on exploration, technology, and play.
+Through hands- on exploration and play, we engage our students in writing, reading, science, artistic expression, coding, math and engineering.
 Concepts are experienced, played with and integrated into the minds of young learners.
 We emphasis the importance of children understanding and recognizing the purpose in what they do, create, and learn.
 Students conduct experiments in our outdoor laboratory and express their newly found skills in their own creative way.
 Documentation of projects and learning is captured by the children using photos and video from classroom ipads, those images are sent to parents by their child using our unique software program and app.
-This increases students connection to home and demonstrates their ability to share and discuss what they are creating and learning.